 Phonics at Eyrescroft

-At Eyrescroft we follow DfES Letters and Sounds program.
+At Eyrescroft we follow the 'Little Wandle' program.
 This is a systematic approach that teaches children how to read and write using phonics.
 Children are grouped into phases from phase 2-5.
 We teach phonics twice a day where children are introduced to new sounds and tricky words.
 The progressive lessons follow a structure of “Revisit, Teach, Practice, Apply, Review”; in each lesson the children apply their phonic knowledge in their reading and writing.

 Reading at Eyrescroft

 At Eyrescroft, our children begin their reading journey on our banded book selection - these books are grouped according to phonic phases, assuring the children can access the texts and develop their decoding skills.
 Building on from this, children develop their reading fluency and move to the Accelerated Reader program, allowing them to independently check their comprehension and select books according to quiz scores.
 Alongside this, every classroom has an area promoting reading and provides a selection of reading books which the children can choose from.
 We also have a library, centrally located so that all classes can access the space.
 This is used for sharing stories and books as a group as well as exploring new texts independently and in pairs.
 Every class at Eyrescroft studies carefully chosen texts, linked to their wider curriculum, in depth.
 By focusing on core texts for extended periods we hope to develop a real understanding of characters, relationships and plot whilst developing a love of reading.
 These texts are explored in daily reading sessions and also provide an opportunity for pupils to develop a range of comprehension skills, such as retrieval and inference.

 Click below to find out more about reading at Eyrescroft.